embedefy/pgembedefy/README.md

 PostgreSQL extension for [Embedefy](https://www.embedefy.com/docs/pgembedefy).

-The Embedefy PostgreSQL Extension provides access to embeddings directly from your database, without building and maintaining your own applications.
+The Embedefy PostgreSQL Extension provides access to embeddings directly from your database, without building and maintaining additional applications.
 Once the extension is installed, you can query your database as you normally would, but with the benefits of embeddings.

+To use embeddings in PostgreSQL, install the pgembedefy extension and select a table and column to process.
+Once the table column is processed, you can query your database with natural language, getting results based on the semantic understanding.

 ## Requirements